johe123qwe/github-trending/README.md

 ## C

+* 【2024-10-31】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
+Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 * 【2024-10-30】[imbushuo / mac-precision-touchpad](https://github.com/imbushuo/mac-precision-touchpad) - Windows Precision Touchpad Driver Implementation for Apple MacBook / Magic Trackpad
 * 【2024-10-28】[eadmaster / pcrown](https://github.com/eadmaster/pcrown) - Princess Crown Translation Project Unofficial Redux
 * 【2024-10-22】[samtools / bcftools](https://github.com/samtools/bcftools) - This is the official development repository for BCFtools.
 See installation instructions and other documentation here http://samtools.github.io/bcftools/howtos/install.html